Virtual Ocean Pavilion

 COP26 Virtual Ocean Pavilion Exterior View

 A dedicated Ocean Pavilion raises the visibility of the ocean and showcases why the ocean matters in climate negotiations and to all life on our planet.
-As the ocean concerns everyone, the Virtual Ocean Pavilion has the capability of engaging and reaching those that cannot attend COP28 in-person and presents a long-lasting resource for all – leaving no one behind.
-A virtual presence at COP28 will ensure that the Pavilion will be:
+As the ocean concerns everyone, the Virtual Ocean Pavilion has the capability of engaging and reaching those that cannot attend the UNFCCC COP in-person and presents a long-lasting resource for all – leaving no one behind.
+A virtual presence at all COPs will ensure that the Pavilion will be:

-• Totally within the co-organizers’ control in terms of timing, allowing flexibility to respond to changes in the COP28 schedule
+• Totally within the co-organizers’ control in terms of timing, allowing flexibility to respond to changes in the COP schedule

 • Adaptable and scalable